-The ACM Dynamic Opportunity Fund (ADOIX) outperformed nicely last month and returned +1.95% in May versus +0.30% for the HFRX Equity Hedge Index and +0.86% for the Morningstar Long/Short Category.
-YTD the Fund has returned +2.53% versus +0.92% for the HFRX Index and 0.17% for the Morningstar Long/Short Category.
-Outperformance came mostly from technology holdings, as well as some financials, and a few services companies.
+The ACM Dynamic Opportunity Fund (ADOIX) returned -0.88% in June versus -0.66% for the HFRX Equity Hedge Index and -0.44% for the Morningstar Long/Short Category.
+YTD the Fund has returned +1.63% versus +0.24% for the HFRX Index and -0.67% for the Morningstar Long/Short Category.

 The performance data quoted here represents past performance.
 Current performance may be lower or higher than the performance data quoted above.
 Past performance is no guarantee of future results.
 The investment return and principal value of an investment will fluctuate so that investor’s shares, when redeemed, may be worth more or less than their original cost.
 The Fund’s investment adviser has contractually agreed to reduce its fees and/or absorb expenses of the Fund, at least until April 30, 2018, to ensure that the net annual fund operating expenses will not exceed 2.40% for Class A shares and 2.15% for Class I shares, subject to possible recoupment from the Fund in future years.
 Maximum sales charge for Class A shares is 5.75%.
 Please review the fund’s prospectus for more information regarding the fund’s fees and expenses.
 For performance information current to the most recent month-end, please call toll-free 844-798-3833.